-Buy-to-let & Let-to-Buy mortgages are unlike the traditional residential mortgage you might take out for your own home, for instance, how much you can borrow does not specifically depend on how much you earn and is based on numerous factors: the earning potential of the property (i.e. the rental income), the equity or deposit readily available and the rental income calculations – and these vary greatly from lender to lender – all have an impact on the amount you can borrow.
-The Financial Conduct Authority does not regulate most forms of buy-to-let mortgage.
+Buy-to-let & Let-to-Buy mortgages are unlike the traditional residential mortgage you might take out for your own home.
+For instance, how much you can borrow does not specifically depend on how much you earn and is based on numerous factors: the earning potential of the property (i.e. the rental income), the equity or deposit readily available and the rental income calculations – and these vary greatly from lender to lender – all have an impact on the amount you can borrow.

-You would then let out your existing property, using the rental income to cover the Buy-to-Let monthly mortgage payment & your salary to cover the mortgage on your new residential dwelling.
+You would then let out your existing property, using the rental income to cover the buy-to-let monthly mortgage payment and your salary to cover the mortgage on your new residential dwelling.

-There are now plenty of competitive mortgage deals available that are specifically aimed at the buy-to-let & let-to-buy markets – making it paramount that right correct lender is chosen, as such our advisers will take time to discuss all of this with you to ensure that the lender and the product recommended is the very best deal available, offering specialist advice, tailored to meet your specific needs, whatever your circumstances.
+There are now plenty of competitive mortgage deals available that are specifically aimed at the buy-to-let and let-to-buy markets – making it paramount that right correct lender is chosen.
+We offer a comprehensive range of those mortgages that are made available to mortgage intermediaries.
+Our advisers will take time to discuss all of this with you to ensure that the lender and the product recommended is the very best deal available; offering specialist advice, tailored to meet your specific needs, whatever your circumstances.

 The key differences are explained in more depth below:

-Largely assessed on the property’s profitability, i.e. how much rent it can generate vs. the cost of the mortgage – rather than on your own personal financial circumstances.
-That said, many buy to let lenders will require you to have a minimum salary, typically £25,000+
+This is largely assessed on the property’s profitability – i.e. how much rent it can generate v. the cost of the mortgage – rather than on your own personal financial circumstances.
+That said, many buy to let lenders will require you to have a minimum salary, typically £25,000+.

 Your expected rental income must exceed your mortgage repayments by a certain percentage – for example, your mortgage lender may require a rental income of 135% of your monthly mortgage payments – this calculation differs greatly between each individual lender